 - periods that last longer than 7 days

-- if you have less than 21 days between periods or more than 35 days between periods
+- less than 21 days between periods or more than 35 days between periods

-- not having a period for more than 3-6 months
+- not having a period for more than three to six months

 - bleeding between periods